What is Endocrine Genetics?

 Why Recommend Actia for patients with Genetic Endocrine Disorders?

 Actia offers a broad range of pre-designed gene mutation panels which have been developed with in-depth disease understanding of the genetic disorder incorporating the latest research in that particular domain.
-New updated technologies, helpful customer service, and clear result interpretation along with counselling sessions with our expert genetic counsellors make us equipped to provide you the best available support for your patients and families with Genetic Endocrine Disorders.
+New updated technologies, helpful customer service, and clear result interpretation along with genetic counselling sessions with our expert, make us equipped to provide you the best available support for your patients and families with Genetic Endocrine Disorders.

 Actia offers the following endocrine gene panel tests